Ask the Builder: How to Renovation-Proof Your Relationship

 For richer or poorer, from the subfloor to finished ceilings, from tarnished brass to black matte fixtures, remember you love each other.
 Make a verbal pact that “fits” the two of you and your relationship, and then—you guessed it—write it down.
 Consider a fun codeword or phrase to diffuse tension when discussions get heated.
 The point is to remember who you are as a couple, honor the adventure you are on together, and find the laughter that rescues when all else fails.

 Full disclosure: We are by no means relationship or marriage counselors, but we do know that love plays a critical role in every single project we do.
 We’re here to help you be your best as a couple from start to finish.
-Start that one-pager together, contact us, and let’s kickstart the project that will prove your marriage is renovation-proof!
+Start that one-pager together, request a project consult, and let’s kickstart the project that will prove your marriage is renovation-proof!